 The Company has a history of operating losses and has not had significant recurring cash inflows from revenue.
 The Company's operations have been financed primarily from sales of its equity securities, issuance of debt and a combination of license fees, milestone payments, royalty income and other fees received from its collaboration partners.
 In the first quarter of 2019, the Company commenced the U.S. launch of its first two commercial products, YUTIQ and DEXYCU.
-However, management does not yet have sufficient historical evidence to assert that it is probable that the Company will receive sufficient revenues from its product sales to fund operations.
-As of March 31, 2020, the Company has had recurring operating losses since its inception and has an accumulated deficit of approximately \$478.5 million and working capital of \$39.4 million.
-The Company had cash and cash equivalents of \$26.3 million at March 31, 2020.
+However, the Company has not received sufficient revenues from its product sales to fund operations and the Company does not expect revenues from its product sales to generate sufficient funding to sustain its operations in the near-term.
+As of June 30, 2020, the Company has had recurring operating losses since its inception and has an accumulated deficit of approximately \$491.4 million and working capital of \$30.2 million.
+The Company had cash and cash equivalents of \$22.8 million at June 30, 2020.